 Lessor accounting under IFRS 16 is substantially unchanged from today's accounting under IAS 17.
+Lessors will continue to classify all leases using the same classification principle as in IAS 17 and distinguish between two types of leases: operating and finance leases.
 IFRS 16 also requires lessees and lessors to make more extensive disclosures than under IAS 17.

 IFRS 16 is effective for annual periods beginning on or after 1 January 2019.
 Early application is permitted, but not before an entity applies IFRS 15.
 A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
 The standard's transition provisions permit certain reliefs.
-In 2017, the Company plans to assess the potential effect of IFRS 16 on its financial statements.